For-0/vocabustudy-blog/_src/views/posts/Behind-The-Scenes-GitHub.md

     - developing
 ---

-I've decided to start a "blog series," which I have aptly chosen to name "Behind For Zero."
+I've decided to start a blog series, which I have aptly chosen to name Behind For Zero.
 In this blog series, I'll share some special applications, tricks, and tips we developers use here at For Zero.

 ###### **Quick reminder:** Remember to check in on Undefined now and then to read the latest blog post!
 We post at a minimum every few days so that you can get fresh new content quickly.